frasertweedale/gcaff/README.rst

 No keys in the user's GnuPG home directory are modified during the signing process.
-Once signing is complete, all the signatures are written to a file whose location is reported to the user, from where they may - at the user's discretion - imported into the regular keyring.
+Once signing is complete, all the signatures are written to a file whose location is reported.
+The user may import keys from this file into her regular keyring.
+A future version may offer to perform this step for the user.

 Dependencies